 Public law

-Andrew gained experience of various public law matters during the non-practising part of his pupillage.
-He assisted with drafting opinions, pleadings and pre-action correspondence about:
+During the non-practising part of his pupillage, Andrew assisted with drafting opinions, pleadings and pre-action correspondence about:

 - ordinary residence under the Care Act 2014 and section 117 of the Mental Health Act 1983